a-memme/snapchat_correlation_analysis/README.md

 # Snapchat Video Metrics Analysis

 ## Introduction
 When assessing data within the social media landscape, it is extremely important to understand the nuances of the platform you are dealing with.
-Snapchat, in particular, has its own particular set of nuaces where some of the typical metrics assumed in social media (clicks, click-through-rate (CTR) , reach, impressions per session (IPS), etc.) are either not readily present, or are represented by other catgeorizations or a combination of different metrics.
-These differences are partly due to the natural changes one may find platform to platform, but more specifically, are due to the static nature in which videos are viewed, distributed, and maintained within the platform.
+Snapchat, in particular, is extremely nuanced in the sense that typical metrics one would assume to see within the social media space (i.e clicks, click-through-rate (CTR) , reach, impressions per session (IPS), etc.) are either not readily present, or are represented by other catgeorizations/combination of different metrics.
+These differences are partly due to the natural changes in data collection one may find from platform to platform, but more specifically, are due to the static nature in which videos are viewed, distributed, and maintained across the platform.

-For the purpose of this project, the context assumed is that Snapchat is a novel major revenue stream, where further insight is required to understand how the metrics available through the platform are related to viewership (in this case, the KPI "unique viewers").
+For the purpose of this project, the context being assumed is Snapchat as a novel revenue stream and platform for a content creator/distributor, where further insight is required to understand how the metrics available through the platform are related to viewership (in this case, the KPI "unique viewers").
 Furthermore, this question becomes increasingly more interesting when considering whether any of these metric relationships differ in strength or nature when isolating for the overly successful episodes (i.e "banger" episodes).

 ## Purpose
 To evaluate Snapchat Video performance data to uncover insights regarding:
 -  Metric correlations to viewership across different dimensions (timeframes, individual snapchat channels, "banger" vs. regular episodes)
     -  How do the following KPIs relate to unique viewership?
         - If there is significant relation between variables, what is the shape of this relationship? (i.e linear, polynomial, non-linear, etc.)
-        - Does the nature of these relationships change under different time frames? (i.e strength of correlation, direction or shape of relationship)
+        - Does the nature of these relationships change over time? (i.e strength of correlation, direction or shape of relationship)
 -  Uniqueness of "banger" episodes
     -  Are there changes in these metric relationships when filtering for outlier (banger) episodes?